stormreply/cloudhsm-demo/README.md

 Deployment of this member should take less than 50 minutes on GitHub resources.

-Below is a list of resources taking particularly long to deploy:
+These resources will take particularly long to deploy:

 <table>
   <tr><td>aws_cloudhsm_v2_hsm</td><td>up to 10 minutes</td></tr>